-There is good news for buyers and homeowners as mortgage rates have moved back down to 3.75% on a conventional 30 year fixed mortgage rate.
-In fact FHA and VA 30 year fixed rates are as low as 3.375%!
-So for any buyers or homeowners who may have moved to the sidelines recently due to the increase in rates and home prices, they are now getting a second chance to start looking again for that perfect home that may have became unaffordable.
+There is good news for buyers and homeowners as mortgage rates are now back at 2 year lows.
+Rates are back down to 3.75% on a conventional 30 year fixed mortgage, and 15 year fixed rates are as low as 2.99%.
+FHA and VA 30 year fixed rates are as low as 3.375%!
+The cost of borrowing money is now on sale again for homeowners and buyers, so it is a great time to finance a home or refinance and lower your rate and monthly mortgage payment.
 A combination of recent events is causing rates to move back down again.

 As the housing market continues to strengthen in many areas, lenders are coming up with new low down payment financing options with No monthly mortgage insurance “PMI”, to help buyers purchase homes.
 There are 4 terrific financing options now available for home buyers in California who have a limited down payment and do not want to pay monthly PMI, and this includes options for jumbo buyers who do not want to use all their cash towards a down payment.

 There are many factors that determine the interest rate on your mortgage.
 Also understanding why rates move up and down each day is quite simple, once you understand some basic economic fundamentals.
 The most frequently asked questions that buyers and homeowners ask are “What’s my rate”, or “How is my mortgage rate determined” or “why is my rate higher than what they say on TV?, or “Do you see rates increasing when I am ready to buy in a few months?”, With these questions in mind, here is a quick guide that will help you better understand what factors determine the rate on your mortgage.

 March 25th, 2014